SAI360/Compliance360-API-Documentation/Security.md

 ## Logout

-End a Compliance 360 REST API session and invalidate the user context token
+End a Compliance 360 API session and invalidate the user context token

 ### Syntax